bosskabouter/volatalk/README.md

 ## Technical Implementation

-VolaTALK describes a way for browsers to communicate directly and privately while not relying on one single service for its critical functionality; sending data.
+VolaTALK describes a way for browsers to establish a trusted connection between peer-to-peer clients while not relying on a single server for it's main function.

 ### Peer-to-Peer

 Once a Peer found another Peer, no other servers are needed for their communication during the existence of their WebRTC session.

-In order to find each other and establish these sessions, peers register on a Signalling server.
-PeerJS (https://peerjs.com/) is a reference signalling server and can be installed anywhere.
+In order to find each other and establish these sessions, peers register on a [WebRTC Signalling server](https://webrtc.org/).
+PeerJS (https://peerjs.com/) is a reference implementation server and can be installed anywhere.
 They also offer the default instance https://0.peerjs.com/.

 The Signalling server used in VolaTALK client is available on https://peer.pm:999.
 Currently the client does not allow the user to choose between available signalling servers.
 See [VolaTALK Server](#volatalk-server) for more information.